Queen Elizabeth II Reveals Disadvantages of Wearing Crowns in Rare Interview

 One of the most important items during a coronation is the diamond-encrusted Imperial State Crown.
 The 91-year-old monarch wore it at the end of her coronation on June 2, 1953 , and her father King George VI wore it during his coronation on May 12, 1937.
 The Queen also wears it to most State Openings of Parliament.
 However, she admitted it looks a bit different today compared to when it was first placed on her father's head.

-"It's difficult to always remember that diamonds are stone.
-So, they're very heavy," said interviewer and contributor Alastair Bruce.
+"It's difficult to always remember that diamonds are stones—so, very heavy," said interviewer and contributor Alastair Bruce.

 "Yes," Her Majesty agreed.
 "Fortunately, my father and I have about the same sort of shaped head, but once you put it on, it stays.
 I mean, it just remains itself."